Happy gut, Happy hormones

 Beware of Stress

-We can all agree that stress is bad, but did you know that stress also impacts your gut health?
+We can all agree that stress is bad, but did you know that stress not only affects your cycle but also impacts your gut health?
 Long periods of stress or lack of sleep really upset your microbiome.

 Some stress is an unavoidable part of life, but if you’re stressed for weeks or months on end, it’s time to do something about it by both becoming aware of and reducing the triggers that cause you stress in the first place, and finding ways to channel and tone down your stress once you are.